 Change types

-When you import a deployment package file, the system automatically identifies and marks the change type for each object based on the following rules.
+When you import a deployment package, the system automatically identifies and marks each object's change type.
 The change types are Add, Update, and Delete.

 Add: If an object in the imported package does not exist in the target environment, its change type is Add.
 When you publish this type of object, it will be added to the target environment.